 What to Eat When Pregnant and Don't Feel Well

-During pregnancy you may have morning sickness, diarrhea, or constipation.
-You may find it hard to keep foods down, or you may feel too sick to even eat at all.
-Here are some suggestions:
+During pregnancy, you may have morning sickness, diarrhea, or constipation.
+You could find it hard to keep foods down, or feel too sick to even eat at all.
+Here are some suggestions for handling these illnesses:

-- Morning sickness: Eat crackers, cereal, or pretzels before getting out of bed; eat small, frequent meals throughout the day; avoid fatty, fried, spicy, and greasy foods.
+Eat these before getting out of bed and have small, frequent meals throughout the day.
+Avoid fatty, fried, spicy, and greasy foods.

-- Constipation: Eat more fresh fruit and vegetables.
-Also, drink 6 to 8 glasses of water a day.
+Eat more fresh fruit and vegetables, and drink 6-8 glasses of water a day.
 Taking fiber supplements may also help.
-Check with your doctor first.

-- Heartburn: Eat small, frequent meals throughout the day; try drinking milk before eating; and limit caffeinated foods and beverages, citric beverages, and spicy foods.
+Eat small, frequent meals throughout the day; try drinking milk before you eat.
+Limit caffeinated foods and beverages, citric beverages, and spicy foods.

-No. Do not diet or try to lose weight during pregnancy -- both you and your baby need the proper nutrients in order to be healthy.
-Keep in mind that you will lose some weight the first week your baby is born.
+Don't diet or try to lose weight during pregnancy.
+Both you and your baby need the right nutrition to be healthy.
+Keep in mind that you'll lose some weight the first week your baby is born.

 Why Do I Need Complex Carbohydrates While Pregnant?

 Complex carbs give your body the energy it needs to keep you going and growing throughout your pregnancy.
-They’re also packed with fiber, which helps with digestion and preventing constipation, often a concern for pregnant women.
+They’re also packed with fiber, which helps with digestion and prevents constipation, often a concern during pregnancy.